 While we found sleep aids like ZzzQuil and Benadryl helped people fall asleep – and stay asleep – they sometimes made it hard to wake up in the morning and were not nearly as recommended by those who have used them in the past as natural alternatives like regular exercise.

 At Sleep Junkie, we believe better sleep means a better you.
 That’s why we’ve created tons of resources for sleep-seekers, from reviews of the best bed in a box mattresses to guides to getting great rest.
-Check out our website to learn how you can get better sleep today.
+Learn how you can get the best mattress today.
 Your body depends on sleep, and you can depend on Sleep Junkie to provide you with the best insight on getting the best rest.